junmeng6025/pra-cpp/README.md

     Figure 1.
 The structure of the robot and the Unity simulation.
 </p>
 **Tag4:**<br>
-In this part, the task is to control the robot using keyboard input.
+The task of this part is to control the robot with the keyboard input.
 We have to create a class ***KeyboardCtrl***.
 There are two methods Communicate() and Step() in it, which are enssential for the command transmission and sensor data collecting between the user and the robot.<br>
 The structure of ***KeyboardCtrl*** seeing below:<br>
 <br>
 <br>